VanzoffDEV/My-Portfolio/README.md

 # My-Portfolio
-A collection of my projects built with JavaScript, Python, C++, HTML &amp; CSS.
+A collection of my projects built with  HTML5 ,CSS.
 Welcome to my coding journey!